cPanel Price Increase And Alternative Control Panels

 External license costs have not been set, but we are considering matching the prices listed within the cPanel Store.

 The price increase is scheduled for January 1st, 2020.

-If you are displeased with the proposed price increase, we can help seek alternative control panels that are comparable to cPanel
+If you are displeased with the proposed price increase, we can help you find alternative control panels that are similar to cPanel.

-As you may already know, cPanel is the industry’s leading web hosting control panel, however, it isn’t a free one. cPanel provides a seamless user interface to administer a server or several sites, along with many other automation tools.
-They continuously are developing new tools that are based upon customer’s requests, all in an effort to achieve overall customer satisfaction on their quest to remain at the top of hosting control panels.
-Therefore cPanel should be the go-to control panel for hosting companies in a shared hosting environment being that it is easy to integrate with billing systems like WHMCS or Host Billing to automate the service setups.
-On the flip side, a major drawback to cPanel is that it can only be installed on either CentOS or RHEL based Operating Systems.
+As you may already know, cPanel is the industry’s leading hosting control panel, but it is not free. cPanel provides a seamless user interface to manage a server or multiple websites, along with many other automation tools.
+They consistently develop new tools based on customer requests to ensure overall customer satisfaction and remain at the top of hosting control panels.
+Therefore, cPanel should be the go-to control panel for hosting companies in a shared hosting environment as it is easy to integrate with billing systems like WHMCS or Host Billing for service automation.
+On the flip side, a major drawback of cPanel is that it can only be installed on CentOS or RHEL based operating systems.

-If you require any additional information or wish to compare any other panels, please get in touch with our support team via [email protected]
+If you require any more information or would like to compare other panels, please get in touch with our support team.